Dates: October 4 – 10, 2014

 Why we chose El Gouna for kitesurfing

 For the savvy traveler there are other spots too, but it would require more planning and custom made travel/accommodation booking.
 I visited Kite Junkies in Sharm El Sheikh back in November 2011 but I didn’t like the spot that much.
-The flat water area was a bit limited, there were plenty of sea urchins and you risked drifting into a jetty or out on deep water if you lost control or wind dropped so I felt we could find better spots.
+The flat water area was a bit limited, there were plenty of sea urchins and you risked drifting into a jetty or out on deep water if you lost control or wind dropped, so I thought we could find better spots.

 Soma Bay is said to be beautiful but very isolated with nothing to do in the evenings and also lacks big areas of shallow water.
 Most online research and friends’ reviews pointed at El Gouna as the best option.
 On top of that my friend Lidia is working at a kite center in El Gouna so having a familiar face and local guide at hand made the decision even easier.